|

 successfully prosecuted hundreds of Driving Under

-of experience to benefit his clients who are
+utilizes those years of experience to benefit his

 Mr. LaMore has been nationally